failmap/server/documentation/hosting.md

   - internet connectivity (IPv4 and optional IPv6)
 - Terminal access to the host (SSH or via VM console, etc)
 - Sudo/root permissions on the host
-- Hostnames pointing to the server IPv4 and IPv6 addresses (replace `example.com` with the domain you intend to use for the website):
+- DNS A record pointing to the server IPv4 addresses (and optional AAAA record for IPv6).
+In this document we will use `example.com` as placeholder for the DNS record name you intend to use for the website.
+Using a subdomain is also possible, eg: `map.example.com`. (optional, highly recommended)
-  - example.com (for the frontend, main site)
-  - admin.example.com (for administrative backend)
-  - grafana.example.com (optional, for viewing statistics)
-- A SASL Authenticated E-mail [Smarthost](https://en.wikipedia.org/wiki/Smart_host), eg: Gmail (optional, highly recommended)

 ## Installation